 The Festival Fellowship began as an extension of the Project Inclusion program established by maestro Paul Freeman, founder of Chicago Sinfonietta.
 The Grant Park Music Festival forged a partnership with Sinfonietta in 2013 to launch its own program, now known as the Festival's String and Vocal Fellowship program.

-Auditions are held annually in February and more information can be found here in early December each year.
+Auditions are held annually in February and more information can be found here in early December.

 Please consider supporting our Festival Fellowship program with a gift to the Festival.